senyosimpson/fusion-repro/README.md

 The only weird thing is I have no map/list in my schema.
 I assume this means this `0x02` is being used to encode something else but it is beyond my knowledge.

 I went spelunking in `parquet-go` codebase.
-The Thrift protocol implementation is split amongst [the compact protocol](https://github.com/parquet-go/parquet-go/blob/main/encoding/thrift/compact.go) and [the Thrift type definitions](https://github.com/parquet-go/parquet-go/blob/main/encoding/thrift/thrift.go) and [the encoding logic](https://github.com/parquet-go/parquet-go/blob/main/encoding/thrift/encode.go)
+The Thrift protocol implementation is split amongst [the compact protocol](https://github.com/parquet-go/parquet-go/blob/main/encoding/thrift/compact.go), [the Thrift type definitions](https://github.com/parquet-go/parquet-go/blob/main/encoding/thrift/thrift.go) and [the encoding logic](https://github.com/parquet-go/parquet-go/blob/main/encoding/thrift/encode.go)